-Spend your family’s autumn adventure exploring the fall foliage with kids near NYC!
+Spend your family’s autumn adventure exploring fall foliage with kids near NYC!
 From charming Central Park to The Berkshires, Hunter Mountain, and Connecticut, there’s no better season to enjoy the great outdoors.
 Take an easy hike to appreciate the landscape, hop on a scenic railroad, or soar above mountaintops from a gondola!
 Whether you’re looking for a local option to appreciate autumn or want to take a more extended escape, you’ll be pleased to discover all the options you have here.
 Some are more kid-friendly than others, of course, which is why we’ve compiled this list of the best places to see fall foliage with kids near NYC!
-Using our Facebook member suggestions, we’ve rounded up some of the best family-friendly destinations to plan your upcoming fall itinerary.
-Read our 11 Best Places To See Fall Foliage Within 3 Hours Of NYC to discover your perfect getaway with kids!
+Using our family travel community’s suggestions, we’ve rounded up some of the best family-friendly fall destinations to plan your itinerary.
+Read our Best Places to See Fall Foliage with Kids within 3 Hrs Of NYC to discover your perfect getaway with kids!

 The Berkshires, MA